Welcome to Homer Soil & Water

 We value your civil rights.
 It is the policy of the Homer Soil and Water Conservation District to recruit, hire, train and promote for all job classifications without regard to a person’s race, religion, color or national origin, age, physical or mental disability, sex, sexual orientation, marital status, changes in marital status, pregnancy, parenthood or any other impermissible characteristic as defined by law when the reasonable demands of the position do not require distinction of the aforementioned items.

 Homer Soil and Water Conservation District has projects for which we need people with specific qualifications.
-We are often hiring for a variety of positions.
+Presently, we are looking for interested candidates for a Program Manager position.

 For more information check out the Employment Opportunities tab on this website, e-mail Info@HomerSWCD.org or, call 907-299-4920.
 If you happen to have qualifications and interest in any of these kinds of jobs, feel free to give us your information.
 Just e-mail a cover letter, resume, and contact information for 3 professional references to Info@HomerSWCD.org